lucken99/CompetitivePro/IMPORTANT.md

 We know that a lot of questions like above are popping up in your mind…the same question again arises…what should I choose and where should I invest my time?

-What if we say that you should choose both and you can become both??…..
-Let’s have a detailed discussion on this topic now…
+What if we say that you should choose both and you can become both??…

 ### Competitive Programming
 The biggest advantage of doing CP is that it makes your life easier and cracking the coding interviews becomes a piece of cake for you.
 You may face rejection in interviews even if you’re a good software developer but not a good competitive programmer.
 CP makes you a good problem solver which matters a lot in software development.